 More recently, another court addressed the notice issue.
 In Heavenly Hana v.
 Hotel Union & Hotel Industry of Hawaii Pension Plan, the Ninth Circuit Court of Appeals held that the acquiring entity had constructive notice of potential withdrawal liability because a reasonable purchaser would have discovered their predecessors withdrawal liability.
 Wow.
 The lesson here is clear during due diligence in an asset purchase, if you are not asking questions about the nature of the workforce and whether there had been contributions to a multiemployer pension plan, ignorance will not insulate you from withdrawal liability due to the constructive notice doctrine.

 Many attorneys in the context of asset purchases do not recognize the dangers of withdrawal liability and the impact on valuations if withdrawal liability goes unpaid.
-The St. Louis employment attorneys at McMahon Berger have been representing employers across the country on issues related to withdrawal liability.
+The St. Louis employment and labor attorneys at McMahon Berger have been representing employers across the country on issues related to withdrawal liability.
 When it comes to withdrawal liability, contact a lawyer who understands the issues before it is too late.
 As always, the foregoing is for informational purposes only and does not constitute legal advice regarding any particular situation as every situation must be evaluated on its own facts.
 The choice of a lawyer is an important decision and should not be based solely on advertisements.